THE BEST LAS VEGAS PROPERTIES

 intrudes or trespasses on another's property.

-fee simple title to a property, such as mortgages, leases, easements, deeds, or
+the fee simple title to a property, such as mortgages, leases, easements,

 Endorser - A person who signs a check or